Race Recap Joe Martin Stage Race

-Every April, cyclists from around the country descend upon Northwest Arkansas for the Joe Martin Stage Race.
+For 42 years, Fayetteville has been home to the Joe Martin Stage Race, one of the toughest stage races in the country.
 The elite amateur cat 1/2 racers faced two challenging road race courses on Thursday and Friday before the Devil’s Den time trial on Saturday and finally concluding with the downtown Fayetteville criterium on Sunday.
-Joining me were my City Title Cycling teammates Eric, Reid, Kevin, Ben G, and Ben C. For me, this is the first major objective of the season, and after finishing 7th overall last year, my goals coming in were to get a stage win and finish on the general classification podium.
+Joining me were my City Title Cycling teammates Eric, Reid, Ben G, and Adam.
+This was the first big race of the season and I hoped to finish a step higher on the podium than I had last year.

-Overall, I was pretty happy with how the weekend played out.
-The team kept me in a good position and I was able to get one of my best results so far.
-At the same time, it’s hard not to look back at the first stage and think about what I could’ve done differently to win that race or at least come out of it with a manageable time gap.
-Sometimes, though, no matter what you do there are riders who just can’t be beaten, and on this weekend Bryan Mutell was definitely the strongest rider and he proved it.
-Of course in a race like this it is a team effort, not only from the guys in the race, but also the folks in the feed zone passing out bottles or on the side of the road in the most remote part of the course cheering us on.
+It’s always disappointing to go into a bike race feeling really good and not get the result you were hoping for, but that’s the nature of bike racing.
+As many ways as there are to win a race there’s even more ways to lose.
+We still managed a respectable result with two riders finishing in the money.
+Of course in a race like this it is a team effort not only from the guys in the race but also the folks in the feed zone passing out bottles or on the side of the road in the most remote part of the course cheering us on.
 The support from the local cycling community throughout the race was just outstanding.
 I also want to thank our sponsors at at City Title & Closing, Smithfield, Shoulder Center of Arkansas, CLIF Bar, Custom Electronics, and The Bike Route.
 Also a big thank you to the race director, officials and volunteers who make this race the top-notch event that it is.